 Adam Federman — Contributing Writer, Earth Island Journal

-Adam Federman is a writer in New York and a regular contributor to Earth Island Journal.
+Adam Federman is a frequent contributor to Earth Island Journal.
+You can find more of his work at adamfederman.com.

 Adrian Brune is a shoe-leather journalist who has written for The Nation, the Chicago Tribune Sunday Magazine, the Boston Globe Sunday Magazine and various other national publications, including a well-received blog for the Huffington Post.
 She lives in Park Slope, Brooklyn, less than a mile from the Gowanus Canal.
 Her work can be seen at www.blindfolio.com.